ibrahimmkhalid/ultralytics/docs/en/usage/python.md

 ## [Val](../modes/val.md)

 Val mode is used for validating a YOLO11 model after it has been trained.
-In this mode, the model is evaluated on a validation set to measure its [accuracy](https://www.ultralytics.com/glossary/accuracy) and generalization performance.
+In this mode, the model is evaluated on a validation set to measure its [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) and generalization performance.
 This mode can be used to tune the hyperparameters of the model to improve its performance.

 !!! example "Val"

     === "Val after training"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a YOLO11 model
         model = YOLO("yolo11n.yaml")